arnono1/mavenTest/README.md

-# jenkins-demo
+# maven-demo
-some demo project for jenkins
+some demo project for jenkins-maven